How to Get to Antarctica

 Travelling to Antarctica from Chile

-At Secret Atlas, we primarily operate our Antarctic expeditions through Chile, with Punta Arenas serving as the gateway to your Antarctic journey.
+At Secret Atlas, we primarily operate our Antarctic expeditions through Chile, with flights departing from either Puerto Natales or Punta Arenas – two distinct gateways to your Antarctic journey.

-Once you land, you'll meet your expedition team and fellow travellers before boarding our intimate vessel, ready to begin your Antarctic exploration.
+Once you land, you'll meet your expedition team and fellow travellers before boarding our intimate 42-guest vessel, ready to begin your Antarctic exploration

 Travelling to Antarctica from Argentina